 - Many rentals include amenities in rent.
 Some rental properties include access to a pool or fitness center.
 Less glamorous rental amenities include garbage pick-up, water, and heating or cooling costs.

 - Flexibility on where to live.
 It’s pretty hard to pick up an entire house and move it to a new location!
 Renters have the unparalleled freedom to move wherever they want, whenever they want!
+For example, when a new job requires the whole family to relocate to Alabama, they can look for apartments for rent in Birmingham easily without having to worry about their old home.
 In addition, potential homeowners are often limited to where they can move based on the price of homes in the area.

 Owning a home is not a bad goal to have.
 However, society tends to look down on renting as child’s play in comparison.
 Both renting and owning have their own specific benefits and drawbacks.
 Each person should do whatever works best for them.